GoldenKoopa/StockManagementSystem/README.md

 # SMS - Stock Management System

 ## Docker/Database
-to start the database run `docker compose up` in the directory of your `docker-compose.yml`. start the database before you run the jar to stop the database run `docker compose stop`
+to start run `docker compose up` where your `docker-compose.yml` is located

 ## Endpoints